The terrible reunions in store for her

 Timid as the voice was, all three girls snapped to attention.

 Akemi Homura stood in front of Madoka's desk.
-She was a tall girl, though the fact was obscured by the way she hunched her shoulders as if perpetually cringing, with silky yamato-nadeshiko hair gathered into two thick braids and cherry-red glasses that seemed too bright on her ashen face.
+She would've been tall if her shoulders weren't hunched into a perpetual cringe.
+Her silky yamato-nadeshiko hair was gathered into two thick braids; her cherry-red glasses seemed too bright on her ashen face.
 "Kaname...san?
 You're the health representative...?"

 "Yes!
 Yes, that's me!
 Do you feel sick?
 Do you want me to take you to the nurse?"